Core Rules of Play

 - The other player repeats or briefly explains the effect.

-- Does not stop combat.
+- Clarify does not stop combat.

 Caution